MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-rest-command.md

 }
 ```

-You have now successfully created your new Azure Container Registry using `az rest`!

 ## Use PATCH to update your Azure Container Registry

 Update your Azure Container Registry by using the PATCH HTTP request.
 Edit the `--body` parameter